GRitchie1/RFIDRoboticArm-HNDGradedUnit/Models/README.md

 # Models

+## Custom designed models
+All of the models were custom designed for this project unless listed below in [Other models](#other-models).

+All of the custom models were designed in [FreeCAD](https://www.freecadweb.org/).

+All of the models are 3D printable using PLA.

+## Other Models
 The following models were sourced from Thingiverse and created by [bentommye](https://www.thingiverse.com/bentommye/designs):
 - Linkage 1 & 2 (Named Arm_v4_-_mm.stl)
 - Linkage 3 (Named ArmFront_v3_-_mm.stl)